Zizzs/Angular-Forums/README.md

     -Input npm install into the terminal to install dependancies.

-    -Create your own api-keys.ts file in the root folder and populate it with your own firebase credentials.
+    -Create your own api-keys.ts file in the app folder and populate it with your own firebase credentials.

     -Input ng build into the terminal.